-Pimples on chest, as well as on the back and cheeks indicate the lungs' overload.
-According to the Eastern medicine, the lungs accumulate unbalanced, heavy and viscous energy that does not find a way out of your body.
-You might attract this energy because you smoke, don't get enough fresh air, eat sweets and dairy products, eat little fruit and vegetables.
+Pimples on your chest, back, and cheeks could mean that your lungs are overloaded.
+According to Eastern medicine, the lungs accumulate unbalanced, heavy, and viscous energy that cannot find a way out of your body.
+You might attract this energy because you smoke, don't get enough fresh air, eat lots of sweets and dairy products, or eat very little fruit and vegetables.

-To balance the energy, try to spend more time on the fresh air every day.
-Include fresh vegetables, oatmeal and brown rice in your diet.
+To balance the energy, try to spend more time every day in the fresh air.
+Include fresh vegetables, oatmeal, and brown rice in your diet.

 Pimples on the Nose

-To remedy the problem, add more green vegetables and fruits, fish and various cereals to your diet.
-Exercise in the morning or work out at least one hour a day.
+To remedy the problem, add more green vegetables and fruits, fish, and whole grains to your diet.
+Exercise for at least one hour every day.

 Pimples on the Lips and Shoulders

-Pimples on lip or shoulders mean problems with digestive system.
-They can be coupled with indigestion, intestinal colic or constipation.
-That happens when you are very sensitive and vulnerable, too worried about everyone and everything.
+Pimples on lip or shoulders could indicate digestive problems.
+In addition the pimples, you might have indigestion, intestinal colic, or constipation.
+These symptoms can occur when you are very sensitive, vulnerable, and too worried about life.

-To help your digestive system, include more food containing fiber in your diet.
-Remember having a cup of green tea after each meal.
+To help your digestive system, put more fiber in your diet, and try to have a cup of green tea after each meal.

 Pimples on the Chin and Jaw

-Pimples on the chin can indicate both, problems with the small intestine and hormonal imbalance in sexual life.
-You might be nervous, sleep very little, drink much coffee or alcohol.
-Sometimes it might be a signal of polycystic ovary syndrome, so be sure to consult a doctor if your acne is very intense or painful.
+Pimples on the chin can indicate both problems with the small intestine and a hormonal imbalance.
+You might be nervous and sleep very little, or you might drink much coffee or alcohol.
+Acne on your chin can sometimes be a sign of polycystic ovary syndrome, so be sure to consult a doctor if your acne is very intense or painful.

 Pimples on the Neck

 Pimples on the Ears

 Pimples on the ears often indicate kidney problems.
-To get rid of them, try lowering phosphorus food consumption in your diet and maintaining the right level of proteins and potassium.
-You might also want to limit dairy servings each day and take a calcium supplement.
+To get rid of them, try lowering the amount of phosphorus food you consume in your diet and maintaining the right amounts of protein and potassium.
+You might also want to limit your dairy intake.